-- More than 70% of all kidney failure caused by diabetes or high blood pressure could be prevented or delayed by eating healthy, getting exercise, and taking the right medications.
+- Kidney failure caused by diabetes or high blood pressure can be prevented or delayed by eating healthy, increasing physical activity, and taking the right medications.

-High blood pressure, also known as hypertension, occurs when the pressure of your blood against the walls of your blood vessels increases.
+High blood pressure, also known as hypertension, occurs when the pressure of your blood increases against the walls of your blood vessels.
 If not controlled, high blood pressure can lead to heart attacks, strokes and chronic kidney disease.
 Visit our Hypertension page for more information.

 - More frequent urination, especially at night

 - Puffiness around eyes, swelling of hands and feet, especially in children